NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 **NOTE**: Only one-hot data is accepted with this format.

-When using the Raw dataset format, a user must preprocess their own dataset to generate the continuous keys for each slot, and specify the list of the slot sizes with the `slot_size_array` option.
-Therefore, when referencing the configuration snippet above, we assume that slot 0 has the continuous keyset `{0, 1, 2 ...
-39884405}` while slot 1 has its keyset on a different space `{0, 1, 2 ...
-39043}`.

 The Raw dataset format can be used with embedding type LocalizedSlotSparseEmbeddingOneHot only.

 Example: